The Financial Times Group recognizes Catalonia as the best Southern European region for foreign investment

 Attracting foreign investment

-“This recognition shows that Catalonia has the assets, potential, and determination to consolidate itself as one of the most attractive regions in Europe in terms of attracting foreign investments” said Joan Aregio, the Secretary of Enterprise and Competitiveness.
-“It is the second consecutive time that Catalonia receives this recognition, a very clear indicator of the confidence we generate abroad” he stated.
+‘This recognition shows that Catalonia has the assets, potential, and determination to consolidate itself as one of the most attractive regions in Europe in terms of attracting foreign investment‘, stated Joan Aregio, Secretary of Enterprise and Competitiveness.
+He added that ‘it is the second consecutive time that Catalonia receives this recognition, a very clear indicator of the confidence we generate abroad’.

 Buildings of the biomedical research center in Barcelona (Catalonia)